Rishikahlur/doing-demo/README.md

 # doing-demo
-This is my first git Repositry.
+This is my first Git Repositry.
+Rishi Tiwari